Labour Market Impact Assessment

 Restrictions were introduced on November 2, 2020 as a COVID-19 response and covered 475 occupations that were added to ‘The Refusal to Process list’.

 This measure was introduced to prioritize jobs for Albertans.
-This limitation has now been canceled and businesses in Alberta are free to recruit Temporary Foreign Workers as usual.
+This limitation has now been cancelled and businesses in Alberta are free to recruit Temporary Foreign Workers as usual.

 LMIA Jobs in Edmonton & Alberta